eye-division/jennyblyth/_gallery/cassandra-wall.md

   Cassandra Wall has been working with textiles since childhood.
-Her compositions in varying degrees of abstraction that capture the spirit of the landscape, are initiated *sur le motif.*&nbsp; Particularly, she is drawn to the longshore drift where the tides endlessly pile up and wash away the shingle, sculpting the littoral shoreline. &nbsp;***Dungeness: Summer and Winter***&nbsp;contrasts Derek Jarman's *Prospect Cottage,*&nbsp;lit from within on Winter nights with its wild Summer '*garden without borders*'.&nbsp;***Heather Hills*** features crests and waves of purple
+Her compositions in varying degrees of abstraction that capture the spirit of the landscape, are initiated *sur le motif.*&nbsp; Particularly, she is drawn to the longshore drift where the tides pile up and wash away the shingle, re-sculpting the littoral shoreline. &nbsp;***Dungeness: Summer and Winter***&nbsp;contrasts Derek Jarman's *Prospect Cottage,*&nbsp;lit from within on Winter nights with its wild Summer '*garden without borders*'.&nbsp;***Heather Hills*** features crests and waves of purple